-17. It is recommended that Haiti take steps to ensure that the appropriate use condition is met ahead of the first exchanges of information.
-It is however noted that Haiti will not be exchanging CbC reports in 2018.
+In respect of paragraph 12 (a) of the terms of reference (OECD, 2017), Jamaica is recommended to take steps to ensure that the appropriate use condition is met ahead of the first exchanges of CbC reports.
+It is however noted that Jamaica will not be exchanging CbC reports in 2018.